 Continuing education is imperative to maintaining professional counseling licensure/certification and keeping up-to-date with changes and/or updates to rehabilitation, vocational, and career counseling fields.

-SCHOOL PROFILES FOR ALL ONLINE MASTER'S IN REHABILITATION COUNSELING PROGRAMS
+ONLINE MASTER'S IN REHABILITATION COUNSELING PROGRAMS

 What are the certification and licensure requirements?